Sheet music: Precursors to sheet music

 Musical notation was developed before parchment or paper were used for writing.
 The earliest form of musical notation can be found in a cuneiform tablet that was created at Nippur, in Sumer (today's Iraq), in about 2000 BC.
-The tablet represents fragmentary instructions for performing music, that the music was composed in harmonies of thirds, and that it was written using a diatonic scale.
+The tablet represents fragmentary instructions for performing music, showing it was composed in harmonies of thirds using a diatonic scale.

 A tablet from about 1250 BC shows a more developed form of notation.
 Although the interpretation of the notation system is still controversial, it is clear that the notation indicates the names of strings on a lyre, the tuning of which is described in other tablets.
 Although they are fragmentary, these tablets represent the earliest notated melodies found anywhere in the world.

 Ancient Greek musical notation was in use from at least the 6th century BC until approximately the 4th century AD; several complete compositions and fragments of compositions using this notation survive.
 The notation consists of symbols placed above text syllables.
 An example of a complete composition is the Seikilos epitaph, which has been variously dated between the 2nd century BC to the 1st century AD.

 In ancient Greek music, three hymns by Mesomedes of Crete exist in manuscript.
 One of the oldest known examples of music notation is a papyrus fragment of the Hellenic era play Orestes (408 BC), which contains musical notation for a choral ode.
-Ancient Greek notation appears to have fallen out of use around the time of the Decline of the Roman Empire.
+Ancient Greek notation appears to have fallen out of use around the time of the decline of the Roman Empire.